theTrackSuitDev/theTrackSuitDev/README.md

 ### What's new:
 I’m currently developing an API for a GPT wrapper app as a JS Backend intern

-I have two courses on the imminet pipeline:
+I have two courses on the imminent pipeline:

 -- Algorithms and Data Structures with JS